deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Thoughts?”
 He asked.

 Caruthers had been wearing a similar thoughtful expression.
 “We can't afford to lose him,” he stated.
 “Training a replacement would take too long, and for that replacement to earn the men’s trust and respect would take even longer.
-You said it yourself – he lacked knowledge, not judgement.
+You said it yourself---he lacked knowledge, not judgement.
 At the death, he chose exactly the right man for it, even though it hurt him personally, and the men respect him for that.”

 “I've seen AARs like this one truncate some very promising careers...”
 Knight mused, indicating it.